Skip to content

 Our modern health sciences library offers a wide range of books, e-books, academic journals and other resources to support you.
 You will also have access to online resources, such as the Canvas virtual learning environment.

-and our Hunter discovery service to help you find the information you need.
+And our Hunter discovery service to help you find the information you need.
 The library is open 24 hours a day, seven days a week, and comprises silent, quiet and group learning areas, as well as four group discussion rooms.

 IT facilities